Larsen15o9/Bitcoin/Home.md

 ## Very important!

-NiceHash QuickMiner only works on Windows 10 x64 (any edition) for NVIDIA Graphic cards that are at least GeForce series 1000 with minimum of 6 GB of RAM.
-Detailed list of supported hardware can be found here.
+NiceHash QuickMiner only works on Windows 10 x64 (any edition) for NVIDIA Graphic cards that are at least GeForce series 1000 with minimum of 6 GB of VRAM.
+Detailed list of [supported hardware can be found here](https://github.com/nicehash/NiceHashQuickMiner/wiki/Supported-hardware).

-### How to download and install NiceHash QuickMiner, you can find [here](https://github.com/nicehash/NiceHashQuickMiner/wiki/Installation).
+* How to download and install NiceHash QuickMiner, you can find [here](https://github.com/nicehash/NiceHashQuickMiner/wiki/Installation).

-### Running NiceHash QuickMiner for the first time is explained [here](https://github.com/nicehash/NiceHashQuickMiner/wiki/Starting-first-time).
+* Running NiceHash QuickMiner for the first time is explained [here](https://github.com/nicehash/NiceHashQuickMiner/wiki/Starting-first-time).

-### Tips and tricks, how to optimize and maximize your earnings are here.
+* Tips and tricks, how to optimize and maximize your earnings are here.

-### Troubleshooting.
+* Troubleshooting.
 You have a problem?
 You will find explanation here.